vhavlena/detano/README.md

   * `--pa/--pta` detection is based on PAs or PTAs, respectively
   * `--reduced=val` remove Euclid similar automata with the threshold val

+### Automata Learning

+Approaches for learning of probabilistic automata in the context of industrial networks are implemented within the tools `pa_learning.py` and `pta_learning.py`.
+Both tools take as an input a file capturing network traffic.
+Examples of csv input files can be found in [Dataset repository](https://github.com/matousp/datasets).
+More specifically, the tools can be run as follows:

+- `pa_learning.py <csv file> <opts>` where `<opts>` allows the following specifications:
+  * `--conv` expect the input file already to be divided into conversations
+- `pta_learning.py <csv file> <opts>` where `<opts>` allows the following specifications:
+  * `--conv` expect the input file already to be divided into conversations

 ### Structure of the Repository